AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 == Upgrade Notice ==

+= 1.1.1 =
+This version fixes the invalid icon for pages using Legacy Checkout.

 = 1.1.0 =
-* This version adds support for Checkout Blocks in WooCommerce.
+This version adds support for Checkout Blocks in WooCommerce.
 The plugin has been updated to work with the latest version of WooCommerce.

 = 1.0.5 =
 Removed "Pay with other MNO" button.
 All payment options are displayed by default.